RinkuLib/RinkuLib/docs/articles/codegen/queries.md

 }
 ```

-The file picker stores the path automatically.
 A file inside the project is stored as a project relative path.
 A file outside the project is stored as an absolute path.

 ```text
 C:\Projects\MyApp\Sql\GetOpenInvoices.sql